hasura/ndc-spec/specification/src/specification/queries/aggregates.md

 # Aggregates

 In addition to fetching multiple rows of raw data from a collection, the query API supports fetching aggregated data.
 If a connector wants to support aggregates, it needs to enable the `query.aggregates` capability.
+It also needs to return the [`capabilities.query.aggregates`](../schema/capabilities.md#requirements) object from the schema to indicate which scalar type is used to return the result of count aggregates.

 Aggregates are requested in the `aggregates` field of the [`Query`](../../reference/types.md#query) object.